Theory of the Elementary Particles: The spin of the -branch particles

 As discussed in Section 6 it is necessary to add a $\pi^0$\,meson to the second mode of the $\pi^\pm$\,mesons in order to obtain the correct mass and the correct decays of the K$^\pm$\,mesons.
 Since the $\pi^0$\,meson does not have spin the addition of the $\pi^0$\,meson does not add to the intrinsic angular momentum of the K$^\pm$\,mesons.
-So s(K$^\pm$) = 0 as it must be.
+So s(K$^\pm$) = 0, as it must be.

-The explanation of s = 0 of the K$^0$ and $\overline{{\mathrm{K}}^0}$\,mesons described by the state (2.)$\pi^\pm$ + $\pi^\mp$ is different because there is now no electric charge whose spin could cancel the spin of the neutrino lattice.
-The longitudinal oscillations of the second mode of the neutrino oscillations of $\pi^\pm$ in K$^0$ as well as of the basic $\pi^\mp$ mode do not create an angular momentum, $\sum_i\,j(\nu_i)$ = 0.
-The sum of the spin vectors of the neutrinos in K$^0$ and $\overline{{\mathrm{K}}^0}$ is determined by the neutrinos in the second mode of the $\pi^\pm$\,mesons, or the (2.)$\pi^\pm$ state, and the basic $\pi^\mp$ mode, each have N$^\prime$/2 neutrinos and N$^\prime$/2 antineutrinos plus a center neutrino or antineutrino, so the number of all neutrinos and antineutrinos in the sum of both states, the K$^0$,$\overline{{\mathrm{K}}^0}$\,mesons, is 2N.
-Since the size of the lattice of the K$^\pm$\,mesons and the K$^0$\,mesons is the same it follows that two neutrinos are at each lattice point of the K$^0$ or $\overline{{\mathrm{K}}^0}$\,mesons.
+The explanation of s = 0 of the K$^0$ and $\overline{{\mathrm{K}}^0}$\,mesons described by the state (2.)$\pi^\pm$ + $\pi^\mp$ is different, because there is now no charge whose spin could cancel the spin of the neutrino lattice.
+The longitudinal oscillations of the second mode of the neutrino oscillations of (2.)$\pi^\pm$ in K$^0$ as well as of the basic $\pi^\mp$ mode do not create an angular momentum, $\sum_i\,j(\nu_i)$ = 0.
+The sum of the spin vectors of the neutrinos in K$^0$ and $\overline{{\mathrm{K}}^0}$ is determined by the neutrinos in the second mode of the $\pi^\pm$\,mesons, or the (2.)$\pi^\pm$ state, and the basic $\pi^\mp$ mode, each have (N - 1)/2 neutrinos and (N - 1)/2 antineutrinos plus a center neutrino or antineutrino, so the number of all neutrinos and antineutrinos in the sum of both states, the K$^0$,$\overline{{\mathrm{K}}^0}$\,mesons, is 2N.
+It follows that two neutrinos are at each lattice point of the K$^0$ or $\overline{{\mathrm{K}}^0}$\,mesons.
 We assume that Pauli's exclusion principle applies to neutrinos as well.
 Consequently each neutrino at each lattice point must share its location with an antineutrino.
+In other words, the neutrinos and antineutrinos form \emph{dipoles}.
+These dipoles do not have spin.

-That means that the contribution of the spin of all neutrinos and antineutrinos to the intrinsic angular momentum of the K$^0$\,meson is zero or $\sum_i\,j(2n_i)$ = 0.
+That means that the spins of all neutrinos and antineutrinos in the K$^0$\,meson cancel, or that $\sum_i\,j(2n_i)$ = 0.
+It also means that the center of the lattice does, in this case, not contribute to the spin of the lattice, because at the center of K$^0$ is also a neutrino dipole without spin.
 The sum of the spin vectors of the two opposite charges in either the K$^0$ or the $\overline{{\mathrm{K}}^0}$\,mesons, or in the (2.)$\pi^\pm$ + $\pi^\mp$ state, is also zero.
-Since neither the lattice oscillations nor the spin of the neutrinos and antineutrinos nor the electric charges contribute an angular momentum
+Since neither the lattice oscillations nor the spin of the neutrinos and antineutrinos nor the two opposite charges contribute an angular momentum